drbean/curriculum/speaking/test/solution/slides.md

 * show that you recognise the problem, and
 * propose a way of dealing with the problem.

-## show that you recognise the problem--part 1
+## Part 1: show that you recognise the problem

 "Let me just check that I understand what the problem is.
 You're saying ..."